aiven/devportal/docs/products/kafka/howto/integrate-service-logs-into-kafka-topic.rst

 Add a new integration to the source
 -----------------------------------

-Go to the overview page of your PostgeSQL service, scroll the list of actions till you see **Service integrations** and click on **Manage Integrations**.
+Go to the overview page of your PostgreSQL service, scroll the list of actions till you see **Service integrations** and click on **Manage Integrations**.
 A new pop up window will be displayed showing a list of available integrations for your service.
 Select **Kafka Logs** from this list.

 Follow the steps to select the destination service and the topic where you want to push the logs.